harichetlur/harichetlur.github.io/_posts/2018-03-16-the-holy-trinity.markdown

 It is hosted by GitHub, whose privacy statement makes it clear that I own my content.
 None of that sneaky attempt to steal content that I generate.

-With [Jekyll] (https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/), GitHub pages gives you the nuts and bolts of a blogging tool, without all the annoying dials and switches.
+With [Jekyll](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/), GitHub pages gives you the nuts and bolts of a blogging tool, without all the annoying dials and switches.

 I can write offline in Markdown and push using Git - something I can only dream of with other blogging services.
 [Atom](https://atom.io/) is a fantastic text editor with MarkDown and Jekyll friendly plugins that would make life even easier.